IROpany/shortcode_like_button_plugin/README.md

 Paste the shortcode `[custom_like_button]` anywhere you want.
 2. apply additional CSS if necessary to customize the appearance.

-By following these steps, you can set up your shortcode like button and display it on your posts and fixed pages.
+By following these steps, you can display the like button anywhere.

 ## License